Website Redesign Milestones

 - Beta Site/Launches

 The basis of any effective website is knowing who your school/department's customers are and what your short-term and long-term goals are.
 The strategic vision and direction phase helps determine the future priorities of the new website and identifies the core/primary audience that the school or department is trying to reach.

-The next step in the redesign process is research and discovery to talk with both internal and external stakeholders to hear about their experience with the school/department and learn about how the current website is (or isn't) meeting those needs.
+This step involves talking with both internal and external stakeholders about their needs and experience with the school/department and learning about how the current website is (or isn't) meeting those needs.
 This phase also helps uncover whether the department/school's perceptions are aligned with the customer's perceptions of that department/school.
 These findings are the basis for later decisions regarding site architecture, navigation and design.

 - Focus groups with outside audiences